kjpgit/vilark/README.md

 ## Apple Support

-Mac OS is not currently supported.
-If you can help with that, let me know.
-It probably only needs ~100 LOC to interface with libc.
+Mac OS is not currently supported, simply because I don't have access to a Mac for testing.
+It needs ~50 lines of code to P/Invoke libSystem, for tty handling.

 ## About ViLark